Macatools/skullTo3d/docs/derivatives.rst

 |

-Meshes of head and skull:
+Meshes of headmask and skullmask:

 *sub-Stevie_ses-01_desc-petra_skullmask.stl*